What is audience market research?

 - ‘So what if I know this?’

-- Analysing focus group/telephone interviews – when undertaking such research, it’s harder to analyse data since you’re having conversations.
-So, it’s best to make as many notes as possible during the sessions and then finish making the notes straight after the session, as to not forget any important details
+- Analysing focus group / in-depth interviews – when undertaking such research, it’s harder to analyse data since you’re having conversations.
+So, it’s best to make as many notes as possible during the sessions and then finish making the notes straight after the session as to not forget any important details

 - Time for analysis – audience research has quite a few steps from choosing the sample to writing a report etc. Therefore, it’s crucial to leave ample time to complete the research.
 The best insight happens when there is enough time for reflection.